List of municipalities in New York: Former villages

 Listed below are former villages in the State of New York which either dissolved, consolidated or were acquired by another municipality between 1900 and 2023.
-To date during this period, there are a total of 66 villages that have chosen dissolution.
-A former village does have the option to re-incorporate in the future if the community chooses to do so.
-Unless otherwise specified, these communities are currently (or will be) considered census-designated places by the U.S. Census Bureau.
+During this period, over 65 villages had chosen dissolution.
+A former village does have the option to re-incorporate in the future, if the community chooses to do so.
+Unless otherwise specified, these communities are currently (or will be) hamlets and considered census-designated places by the U.S. Census Bureau.